 Many Catholic countries around the world have must-do religious festivals that you should attend.
 Although many are now associated with drinking and partying and not religion, there are some festivals that are quite simply intriguing.
 One of them is the Lisbon Sardine Festival – the Feast of St. Anthony.

-Every year, from June 12-14, Lisbon honors St. Anthony of Padua, its most revered Patron Saint, with a festival and holiday.
+Every year in June, Lisbon honors St. Anthony of Padua, its most revered Patron Saint, with a festival and holiday.
 While attending a Wedding in Portugal, we were lucky enough to attend!

 Book Festival accommodations well in advance!!

 The Festival of Sardines 2024

 Preparation for the Lisbon Sardine Festival takes weeks.
 Normally, you’d think of the peak of any festival as being the last day.
 But in this case, the big celebration is on the first night.

 Going to Lisbon?
 Check out these amazing tours!

 All the narrow streets and plazas in some of Lisbon’s oldest neighborhoods mesmerize locals and visitors with their colorful decorations.

 On this day, Lisbon also prepares for a mass wedding celebration at the Igresia de Santo Antonio.
 A lively parade with dancers in traditional costumes, massive parties on many street corners, and a plethora of makeshift grill stations and bars that sell Portuguese sardines, beer, and sangria.